Ambahm/Week-Three-Discussion---Game/README.md

 I chose, CHESS,  a board game for this task.

-This does not tell each and evry detail of the game.
+This does not tell each and every detail of the game.